 - The essay must be written at a level of sophistication expected of an incoming or current college student, or graduate student, depending on the applicant’s status.
 The essay is focused on goals, achievement and dedication, and financial need.
 The essay will be judged not only on the answers to the questions, but on clarity and college-level writing ability.

 - Two letters of support are required: one from the most recent primary organ instructor, and a second from another music or education professional.
 References should underscore the applicant’s achievements, potential for future success, and qualities that align with the mission of the Pogorzelski-Yankee Memorial Scholarship.
 Letters will be judged based on the recommenders’ level of knowledge and evidence about the applicant, the applicant’s perceived likelihood of success in college and career, and professional judgment about fit with this scholarship.

-Applications were submitted online by 5:00 p.m.
-Eastern Standard Time on Saturday March 1, 2014.
-All materials must be received at AGO Headquarters by this date and time.
+All materials must be received at AGO Headquarters by the submission deadline (TBA).
 There is no application fee.
 Applicants will be informed on or near April 15, 2014 so that they may include this information in negotiations with the school of their choice.

 Scholarships will be awarded to the entering freshman and entering master’s candidate contingent upon notification of acceptance into an organ-related degree program.
 As per the donors’ wishes, the students must agree in writing to commit a significant portion of the two years following graduation to teaching, performing, sacred music, or other serious endeavor with respect to the organ.